DevBobcorn/Nekoration/README.md

 #### Painting
 Painting is a feature under development with which you can draw your OWN paintings!
 You can easily pick colors with a palette item, and enjoy creating your art work on a custom painting!

+#### Wallpaper
+With Nekoration, you can turn any Banner into Wallpaper with exactly the same pattern, just the way you make Shields from Banners.
+Then you can place it on any wall surface(several pieces of wallpaper can fit into a 1x1x1 space, so don't worry about room corners).

+#### Neko Brochure
+Once you install the mod with Patchouli, you'll find a red brochure in 'Neko Tools' tab, which introduces all aspects of Nekoration, like recipes and mechanics.
+The book is still being written, and will be of more use as the mod updates.